Elevate your prose, sharpen your storytelling, deepen your writing process.

 My goal isn’t to help you write a book.
 It’s to help you become the kind of writer who can create and finish the books you’ve always imagined.

-I work with committed writers—whether you’re published or preparing to be—who want to dive deep into the fundamentals of writing, as well as the process it takes to achieve masterful storytelling and effortless prose.
+I work with committed writers—whether you’re published or preparing to be—who want to dive deep into the fundamentals of writing, as well as the process it takes to achieve masterful storytelling and (seemingly) effortless prose.

 My philosophy as a coach is this: meet you where you are, take a thorough look at the strengths and weaknesses of your game, and then chart your trajectory.